wfjm/w11/doc/w11a_diff_70_jsr_sp.md

 >  JSR.20: decrements SP by 2, new value is stored inb the SP and the DR for
 >  use in the external data transfer started on JSR.30

-`jsr sp` is never used due to its bizarre semantics.
+`jsr sp` is never used due to its bizarre behavior.
 The matching `rts sp` results in a useless `sp` too.
 Given that, this is considered an acceptable deviation from 11/70 behavior.